 Academic Information for Master's Degree Students

-Graduate education assumes the acquisition of specific content knowledge, including recognition of the significant terminology, facts, theories, issues, findings, and generalizations within the field of study.
-Graduate study also encompasses comprehension of the intellectual history, methods of inquiry, and standards of judgment used in a given field.
+Graduate education assumes the acquisition of specific content knowledge, and encompasses comprehension of the intellectual history, methods of inquiry, and standards of judgment used in a given field.

-Students should also grasp the ethical meanings of research in a discipline or a profession.
+Students should also understand the ethical standards of research in a discipline or a profession.

-A student receiving a master’s degree will be able to:
+A student receiving a master’s degree will demonstrate the ability to:

-Analyze ideas in a logical manner by breaking down material into constituent parts, organizing ideas and relationships between ideas, expressing these relationships, recognizing unstated assumptions, distinguishing facts from hypotheses, and distinguishing statements of cause from statements of effect;
+Analyze ideas in a logical manner by breaking down material into constituent parts, organizing ideas and relationships among ideas, expressing these relationships, recognizing unstated assumptions, distinguishing facts from hypotheses, and distinguishing statements of cause from statements of effect

-Make judgments about the value of relevant material, including the appropriateness and adequacy of any qualitative and quantitative methods used in its compilation, by employing a standard of internal or external appraisal.
-In evaluating the accuracy of a communication, a student will use an integration of theories, works of recognized excellence, facts and generalizations germane to a field; and
+Make judgments about the value of relevant material, including the appropriateness and adequacy of any qualitative and quantitative methods used in its compilation, by employing a standard of internal and/or external appraisal.
+In evaluating evidence or arguments, a student will use an integration of theories, works of recognized excellence, and facts and generalizations germane to a field

-Convey ideas, feelings, and experiences through scholarly writing and discussion with others.
 The student will be able to develop a proposal or plan of work that includes ways of testing hypotheses, analyzing the factors involved, modifying the hypotheses based on new factors or considerations, and then making generalizations based on findings.
-The student will then have the ability to communicate both this process and subsequent findings to others.
+The student will then have the ability to communicate both this process and subsequent findings to others